Maine Coon Cats

 - Colours: Black, blue, cream, red, tortoiseshell, blue tortie, white self, smoke and shaded colours; brown, red, blue, cream, tortie, and blue tortie tabby; silver tabby; bicolours.

-This beautiful, longhaired cat is named after the American state of Maine and its native racoon.
-The Maine Coon does resemble the raccoon with his distinctive colouring and bushy tail.
-One theory is that the breed originated from feral cats mating with racoons.
-This is biologically impossible.
-It is most likely that the Maine Coon came from Angora or Norwegian Forest cats brought in by sailors and mated with local shorthair cats
+This beautiful, longhaired cat is named after the US state of Maine and the raccoon native to the area.
+The Maine Coon does in some ways resemble the raccoon with its thick coat of distinctive colouring and bushy tail.
+One theory is that the breed originated from feral cats mating with raccoons, though this is biologically impossible.
+It is most likely that the Maine Coon came from Angora or Norwegian Forest cats brought in by sailors and mated with local short-hair cats

-Hip Dysplasia is a deformity of the hip joint.
+Hip Dysplasia a deformity of the hip joint is found in the breed.
 The ball on the thigh bone is misshapen and the socket is more shallow than normal.
 The condition is hereditary and can occur in one or both hips.
-Cardiomyopathy is a condition caused by malfunctioning heart muscle.
+The breed is also susceptible to Cardiomyopathy is a condition caused by malfunctioning heart muscle.
 This may be restricted to a minor malfunction of the heart valve, producing a murmur.
 Treatments with medicines may help but severe cases may prove fatal.

 No comments have been added for this article yet.

 Login now to comment on this article.

 If you are not a member then join now - it is free!